yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/4_Deploy_Defender_App.md

 This is optional.
 If device is ARM chip, but it's reauired for script

-## Step 3: Create MDE App package and assign it to the group
+## Step 3: Upload and deploy script file

 1. Open [Intune portal](https://aka.ms/memac)
 2. Go to **Devices** > **Monitor** > **By Platform** > **macOS**